 Day 11: Yerevan – Khor Virap – Noravank – Areni Winery – Yerevan

 Day 12: Yerevan – Echmiadzin – Zvartnots – Yerevan

 Today we embark on our journey to the lands of ancient treasures of Christian history…Vatican city of Armenia, Holy Echmiadzin with its world’s earliest Christian churches included in the list of UNESCO World Heritage Sites.
-First we visit Echmiadzin Mother Cathedral.
-It was originally built by Saint Gregory the Illuminator in 301-303A.D., when Armenia became the first officially Christian state in the world.
-It’s the most luxurious Armenian cathedral covered by stunning frescoes painted in the 18th century.
-Continue to St. Hripsime and St. Gayane churches built in 7th century.
-These churches are considered masterpieces of early medieval Armenian architecture.
-They are named after Christan virgins martyred for the sake of Christianity.
-On the way back to yerevan we visit the ruins of Zvartnots Cathedral.
-It used to be a huge cathedral built in 7th c. and it was destroyed in the 10th c.
-Even in ruins it’s a majestic sight on the background of the biblical Mount Ararat...
-Lunch at a beautiful restaurant in Yerevan.
-After lunch you can visit the open air market of Vernisage - the largest souvenir, arts & crafts market in the Caucasus.
+Visit Echmiadzin Mother Cathedral originally built by Saint Gregory the Illuminator in 301-303A.D., when Armenia became the first officially Christian state in the world.
+Afterwards visit the ruins of Zvartnots Cathedral.
+The remnants of Zvartnots, even in ruins, are a majestic sight...
+Back to Yerevan where we visit the open air market of Vernissage - the largest souvenir, arts & crafts outdoor bazaar in the Caucasus.
+Overnight in Yerevan.

 Day 13: Transfer to Zvartnots International Airport.
 Departure.

 *Itinerary is subjet to change upon request.